 So, spring is over and you’ve allowed another season to go by without making the progress you had hoped for?
 Or maybe you were overzealous and made some “interesting” choices you are now unsure of and it’s too hot to do much about it.
-Whatever your trepidation or reason for delay, you are in luck, because summertime in Austin is the best time for a landscape design.
+Whatever your trepidation or reason for delay, you are in luck, because summertime is the best time for a landscape design in Austin.

 Summer is the best time for landscape design because your yard is in full bloom, the trees have their leaves and you can really see what you have to work with and what needs to be removed.